 Now that you know why it’s extra important to be mindful of your hydration, implementing it is the easy part.

+How much water to drink on keto?
 Make sure you’re drinking enough water that your urine is between a level 1 and 3 as shown by the image below.
 While I would love to give you an exact amount, this amount will vary for individuals due to physiological differences and activity levels.

 Basically, you want your urine color to be a very pale yellow, almost clear-like color.